toolstack/gp-auto-extract/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin for GlotPress as a WordPress plugin that adds an option to extract original strings from a remote source repo directly in to a GlotPress project.
+A plugin for GlotPress that adds an option to extract original strings from a remote source repo directly in to a GlotPress project.

 == Description ==